lexik/LexikFormFilterBundle/Resources/doc/working-with-the-bundle.md

 i.
 Simple example
 -----------------

-Here an example of how to use the bundle.
+Here an example of how to use the bundle (with doctrine ORM).
 Let's use the following entity:

 ```php
 <?php